 What Is Single Sign-On?

-Single sign-on is an authentication method that allows individuals to create one username and one password that can be recognized by many different accounts and websites.
+The authentication method of single sign-on enables individuals to create a single username and password that multiple accounts and websites can recognize.
 If you have been on a website that gives you the option to “Login with your Facebook Account,” this is an example of SSO.
 Companies that utilize the cloud to host business applications can leverage SSO to enable their employees to use one account and one password to access each application.

 Is SSO Difficult to Implement?

-It may sound complicated and time consuming to transition employees from multiple accounts, usernames, and passwords to an SSO model.
+It may sound complicated and time-consuming to transition employees from multiple accounts, usernames, and passwords to an SSO model.
 Fortunately, that is not the case.
 If you secure an SSO provider, they can ensure a smooth transition to SSO.
 The SSO provider will also ensure that two-factor authentication is in place for each user, further increasing security.
-At each sign-on, each user’s identity will be verified and a secure connection will be confirmed.
+Each user’s identity will undergo verification and the system will confirm a secure connection at every sign-on.

 What Are the Benefits of SSO?